-- Introduce different types of thinking strategies. - Explain context or conditions of applying different strategies. - Provide definitions, steps, and lists to use in strategies. - Include examples of different types of thinking strategies, including how to think with open-mindedness, responsibility, and accuracy. - Emphasize persisting when answers are not apparent. - Provide practice in applying, transferring, and elaborating on thinking strategies. - Integrate metacognitive, critical, and creative-thinking skills.
+- Introduce different types of thinking strategies. - Explain context or conditions of applying different strategies. - Provide definitions, steps and lists to use in strategies. - Include examples of different types of thinking strategies, including how to think with openmindedness, responsibility and accuracy. - Emphasize persisting when answers are not apparent. - Provide practice in applying, transferring and elaborating on thinking strategies. - Integrate metacognitive, critical and creative-thinking skills.

-Teach Verbal Information, Knowledge, or Facts
+Teach Verbal Information, Knowledge or Facts

-- Provide a meaningful context to link new information and past knowledge. - Organize information into coherent groups or themes. - Use devices to improve memory such as mnemonic patterns, maps, charts, comparisons, groupings, highlighting of key words or first letters, visual images, and rhymes. - Identify main ideas, patterns, or relationships within information or sets of facts.
+- Provide a meaningful context to link new information and past knowledge. - Organize information into coherent groups or themes. - Use devices to improve memory such as mnemonic patterns, maps, charts, comparisons, groupings, highlighting of key words, visual images and rhymes. - Identify central ideas, patterns or relationships within information or sets of facts.